It’s the last day of our birthday campaign, and it would mean a lot to us if you become our member today

 The New York-based global entrepreneur network Endeavor has opened its first office in Ukraine, signaling confidence in the country’s business potential.

-The organization also wants to help Ukrainian businesses branch out into the South American, African, and Asian markets, Denton said.
-Already, the ICC is taking Ukrainian delegations to their Chambers of Commerce conferences, Denton said.
+The organization also wants to help Ukrainian businesses branch out into South American, African, and Asian markets, Denton said.
+The ICC is already taking Ukrainian delegations to their Chambers of Commerce conferences, Denton said.

-The ICC wants to form a coalition of members of the G7 who are part of the “donor community” to use their export and trade promotion bodies to support market access for Ukrainian businesses.
-Improved market access will support the maintenance of Ukraine, Denton stressed.
+The ICC is also looking to form a coalition of members of the G7 who are part of the “donor community” to use their export and trade promotion bodies to support market access for Ukrainian businesses.
+Improved market access will support the maintenance of Ukraine, Denton said.

 Ukrainian small and medium-sized businesses (SMEs) will also have access to the ICC’s One Click digital platform in the Ukrainian language.
 The platform offers tools, solutions, and guides to trade globally.